Operation 1111: Intensification in Loikaw and both on the offensive

-In early August it was reported that Tatmadaw had secured Loikaw, including much of its rural township, according to Tatmadaw claims and civilian reports.
+In early August, it was reported that Tatmadaw had secured Loikaw, including much of its rural township, according to Tatmadaw claims and civilian reports.
 KNDF states there are daily clashes around Loikaw including for the control of Loikaw-Demoso Union Highway.
 There are reports of Karenni advances as well, with two key military bases (Yaykyaw & Mae Salong) near Bawlakhe falling to the resistance fighters.
 While Myanmar Peace Monitor reported 608 Karenni fighters, 514 civilians had been killed since the 2021 coup.

 Fighting around Mobye has also intensified, including damaging a nearby dam that has led to flooding in parts of Demoso, Mobye and Loikaw.

 In early September KNDF shelled Loikaw in an attempt to kill Min Aung Hlaing.
 With the Irrawaddy reiterating that Loikaw has been lost to Tatmadaw, as mentioned above.
 While RFA reported the Karenni are taking bases and settlements around Loikaw.
 In retaliation for attempted killing of Min Aung Hlaing, the Junta conducted airstrikes of civilian targets.
 With information emerging that Min Aung Hlaing may have exposed himself, by taking a tour of conflict zones, due to internal criticism over recent military setbacks.

-During the second half of September fighting was reported along the Karenni-Shan border killing dozens.
+During the second half of September, fighting was reported along the Karenni-Shan border, killing dozens.
 With large parts of Kayah State at this time seeing flooding, affecting civilian life.
 This natural disaster was caused by Typhoon Yagi.

 As of 20 September 2024, the Myanmar junta only has control of Loikaw and Bawlakhe Townships.

-In December reports emerged that as mentioned above in July already, the Karenni suffered ammunition shortages.
+In December, reports emerged that as mentioned above in July already, the Karenni suffered ammunition shortages.
 But that now this was due to the Pa-O National Army cutting Karenni supply lines and thus causing the supply problems.
 Contributing to the Tatmadaw retaking Loikaw.

 Post-Yagi situation

 The Karenni State Interim Executive Council said 40,000 people have been displaced by Yagi and the Mobye Dam flooding.
-With other estimates that Kayahs agricultural production could fall by as much as 30% as a result.
+With other estimates that Kayah's agricultural production could fall by as much as 30% as a result.
 With many civilians in conflict areas risking food insecurity because of it.

-As of 2 October, Junta census push is ongoing until 15 October.
-Stating that clashes were continuing and that there were risk of further attacks due to the census drive.
+As of 2 October, the Junta census push is ongoing until 15 October.
+Stating that clashes were continuing and that there was the junta's risk of further attacks due to the census drive.

-Karenni resistance groups rejected Junta offer to negotiate a peace agreement.
+Karenni resistance groups rejected the junta's offer to negotiate a peace agreement.

 The Junta is reported to have prevented aid from reaching some areas by putting in place road blocks, thus worsening the effects of Yagi.
 With some 200,000 people being displaced by Yagi.